 "With this permanent increase of deposit insurance coverage to $250,000, depositors with CDs above $100,000 but below $250,000 will no longer have to worry about losing coverage on those CDs maturing beyond 2013.

 This also applied to credit unions.
-Here's what the NCUA states on its consumer website:
+Here's what the NCUA stated on its consumer website (read this overview of share insurance coverage):

 On July 22, 2010, Congress permanently increased NCUA's standard maximum share insurance coverage to $250,000.